CastielEX/Lab_1_TMPS/README.md

 ### D - Dependency Inversion Principle: high-level modules should not depend on low-level modules.
 Both should depend on abstractions.

 ## Description :
 For this task I decided to create a simple calculator app that will follow all those principles and will be easy to implement.
-For an OOP language I picked Python cause is a short codding language in comparasion with Java for ex. and relative easy to learn
+For an OOP language I picked Python cause is a short codding language in comparasion with Java for ex. and relative easy to learn.

 ### SRP: The Calculator class has a single responsibility of performing mathematical operations.
 ```